 Maanshan Anhui, China Travel Guide

 Common ingredients include new and dried bamboo shoots, various fungi, river fish, and local poultry.
-Flavors are typically flavorful and salty, often rich with oil, and sometimes a subtle spiciness.
+Flavors are typically flavorful and salty, often full of oil, and sometimes a subtle spiciness.
 Ham, dried shiitake mushrooms, and bamboo shoots create deep, complex flavors.
-Ma'anshan's location near the Yangtze River means its dishes feature freshwater fish and other river produce, blending with mountainous influences.
+Ma'anshan's location near the Yangtze River means its dishes feature inland fish and other river produce, blending with mountainous influences.

 It is customary to serve elders first.
 Toasts with baijiu or beer are common in social settings.
 Often one person pays the entire bill.